bhaskar123-hub/NewsAgent-GeminiCrewAI/README.md

 ### 3) Configure secrets

 Create a `.env` file in the project root (never commit real keys):
+(PS - the keys which i committed won't work since its masked one's)

 ```dotenv
 # Required for Gemini